Lowering High White Blood Cell Counts With Leukapheresis

 When there are too many leukemic cells in the blood, it can cause problems with normal circulation and can crowd out healthy cells.
 While chemotherapy is the standard treatment for leukemia and can help reduce the number of leukemic cells, it can take several days after the first treatment for this effect to occur.
-Leukapheresis may be used as a temporary treatment prior to chemotherapy to lower the number of leukemic cells.1
+Leukapheresis may be used as a temporary treatment before chemotherapy to lower the number of leukemic cells.1

-How leukapheresis is performed
+How is leukapheresis performed?

-During the leukapheresis procedure, the patient is lying down or in a reclined position.
-Generally, two intravenous (IV) lines are used: one line removes the blood and one line will return the blood cells and plasma that are not collected.
-In some people, only one large catheter may be used, called a central line.1,3
+During the leukapheresis procedure, the person is lying down or in a reclined position.
+Generally, 2 intravenous (IV) lines are used: 1 line removes the blood, and 1 line will return the blood cells and plasma that are not collected.
+In some people, only 1 large catheter may be used.
+This is called a central line.1,3

-These symptoms are typically caused by a lowering of the amount of calcium in the blood and can be treated with calcium, which may be given through an IV.1,4
+These symptoms are usually caused by a lowering of the amount of calcium in the blood.
+This can be treated with calcium given through an IV.1,4